 Background: We have had an emergent approach built on our innate values of openness and inclusivity.
 And that got us so far.
 But now we’re bigger than we ever imagined starting out, it’s time to write down what those values are and deliberately design a community that meets our aims and aspirations for ourselves and women in tech.
 This is the Ada’s List Agenda.

-Ada's List is a group for women (and those who identify as) who are committed to changing the tech industry.
+Ada's List is a group for women and non-binary people who are committed to changing the tech industry.